-Crista and I (Todd) have been married since 1994.
+Crista and I have been married since 1994.
 We met at the University of Mary-Hardin Baylor in Belton, Texas where we both attended college.
-After we married, I worked at the University and she started teaching school.
-I had experienced a call to ministry in high school and didn’t know exactly how that would play out, but God had been working through a lot of Godly men in my life to disciple and prepare me for what was in store.
+After we married, I worked at UMHB and she started teaching school.
+I had experienced a call to ministry in high school but didn’t know exactly how that would play out, thankfully God had been working through a series of Godly men in my life to disciple and prepare me for what was in store.

-Shortly after we were married, the pastor of the church we were attending asked me to join the staff as the youth pastor (FBC Temple).
+Shortly after we were married, the pastor (David Crosby, now at FBC New Orleans) of the church we were attending asked me to join the staff as the youth pastor (FBC Temple).
 Over the next twenty years, I served four churches, three in Texas and one in Oklahoma.
-My last church was in Amarillo, TX where I served for ten years.
-(FBC Temple; FBC Pampa; FBC Muskogee, OK; Trinity Baptist, Amarillo, TX)
+My last church was in Amarillo, TX, where I served for ten years from 2003-2013.

-Crista worked as a full-time elementary teacher for 4 years before we started having children.
+Crista worked as a teacher full-time for four years before we started having children.
 Our first daughter was born in 1998, then a second in 2001 and a son in 2004.
-They are now, 18, 15 and 12.
-Our oldest, Katelyn will start college this fall, back at UMHB where our journey started.
+Our oldest, Katelyn will start college this fall, back at the University where our journey started.

-While we were serving in Amarillo, I took my first trip overseas to Tanzania, Africa.
-There, my heart and mind were opened to the lostness of the world.
+While we were in Amarillo, I first went overseas.
+That first trip was to Tanzania, Africa.
+There, my heart and mind were opened to the lostness in the world.
 God really changed me at that time, but Crista was home about to give birth to our son Andrew, so she was having her own life-changing moment which had nothing to do with moving across the world.
 Neither of us were ready at the time for a life overseas and God was working and preparing us both as well as the place to which he would call us to go.

 Over the next eight years, I traveled primarily to Taiwan, taking groups of students and adults to work with college students sharing the Gospel.
 I became more and more convinced that God was going to lead us at some point to move overseas, but I didn’t know how since Crista really didn’t seem interested.
 What I didn’t know was that God was working in her heart to do the same life-changing work, just in a different way and at a different pace.
 In 2011, she joined me on her first international trip to Taiwan and her heart was changed, but she still wasn’t ready.
 In 2012, God used a missionary to stick a finger in my face and challenge me directly to consider moving my family and make a life here in Taiwan.